 The sidewalks of Houghton College are intended for pedestrians.
+Motorized vehicles (including but not limited to motorized scooters, electric bicycles, mopeds and hoverboards) are not allowed on college sidewalks or in college buildings.
+Motorized wheelchairs for those with need are, of course, authorized.
 While alternate, non-motorized forms of transportation (such as bicycles, skates, longboards, skateboards and scooters) are also permitted, the following procedures are in place for the safety of all:

 - Pedestrians have the right of way on all sidewalks and paved paths.
-Those using bicycles, skates, longboards, skateboards or scooters should exercise caution near pedestrians, including announcing their presence when coming from behind and going slowly when coming around buildings or into other limited visibility areas. - Cars and other motorized vehicles (aside from emergency and authorized vehicles) are not permitted on campus sidewalks at any time. - Houghton College will occasionally allow trick riding in limited areas at the discretion of the Safety & Security Office.
-Permission for trick riding must be requested at least two business days in advance. - Bicycles, skates, longboards, skateboards and scooters are not permitted to be used inside college buildings. - While vehicles are required by law to yield for pedestrians in crosswalks, it is important that pedestrians continue to exercise extreme caution.
+Those using bicycles, skates, longboards, skateboards or scooters should exercise caution near pedestrians, including announcing their presence when coming from behind and going slowly when coming around buildings or into other limited visibility areas. - Cars and other motorized vehicles (aside from emergency and authorized vehicles) are not permitted on campus sidewalks at any time. - Houghton College will occasionally allow trick riding in limited areas at the discretion of the Safety and Security Office.
+Trick riding is only permitted with the prior approval of the Safety and Security Office. - Bicycles, skates, longboards, skateboards and scooters are not permitted to be used inside college buildings. - While vehicles are required by law to yield for pedestrians in crosswalks, it is important that pedestrians continue to exercise extreme caution.
 This is especially true on Centerville Road, at the confluence of several roads and crosswalks.
 The steep grade of the road, combined with limited visibility and the possibility of slippery conditions, can be very dangerous. - Riding in the dark should be done only with extreme caution.
 New York State law requires that bicycles have a light, not just reflectors, for use after dark. - The road between the Fancher Building and Rothenbuhler Hall is closed to all foot traffic.
 This hill is extremely dangerous for pedestrians due to limited visibility for drivers and the lack of shoulders on the roadside.
-Pedestrians (including runners) should use the footpath adjacent to Rothenbuhler Hall. - For safety reasons, running along Route 19 should be done with caution.
+Pedestrians (including runners) should use the footpath adjacent to Rothenbuhler Hall. - Runners along Routh 19 should be extremely cautious.
 Students should run with a companion or in groups (single file for safety) and preferably with reflective clothing. - The following campus locations are for pedestrian use only.
 For safety reasons, bicycles, skates, longboards, skateboards and scooters should be walked through these areas: - 1.
 Arcade (tunnel) through the Center for the Arts - 2.
-Walking path between Stevens Art Studios and Centerville Road - 3.
-Walking path from the Campus Center to Rothenbuhler (including past the Rothenbuhler bridge and the path toward the Fire Hall parking lot)
+Walking path between Stevens Art Studios and Centerville Road

+3. Walking path from the Campus Center to Rothenbuhler (including past the Rothenbuhler bridge and the path toward the Fire Hall parking lot)